Akashvarma26/Monetara/README.md

 pip install -r requirements.txt
 ```
 3. Set Up Environment Variables:
-Create a .env file in the root directory and add the phi API key in this file.
+Create a .env file in the root directory and add the Agno API key as shown in .env.example file to this file.
 4. Run the file
 ```
 python playground.py
 ```
-5. Open phidata website and check your application in playground tab.
+5. Open Agno.com website and check your application in playground tab.

 ## 🛠️ Key Technologies

-- PHI API: Powers the AI agents.
+- Agno API: Powers the AI agents.
 - Groq Models: High-performance AI models for agent tasks.
 - YFinanceTools: Fetches financial data from Yahoo Finance.
 - DuckDuckGo Tools: Performs web searches with source attribution.
-- Phidata Cloud: Hosts the playground application.
+- Agno Cloud: Hosts the playground application.